 About First FM

-First FM broadcasts 24 hours a day, 7 days a week from our studios in Oxford and provides a local service for the city and surrounding area.
+First FM broadcasts 24 hours a day, 7 days a week from our studios in Oxford, providing a local service for the city and surrounding area.

 On-air programmes contain of a wide variety of music from both today and yesterday, along with news and local information such as our What's On in Oxford guide.
-Our evening schedule includes an alternative mix of music and specialist shows.
-These cater to a wide variety of tastes and provide an alternative choice of radio listening.
-First FM is also one of the small number of FM stations to provide an outlet for specialist music of all types, such as reggae and country music.
+Our daytime schedule focuses on current and recent hit music, while evenings include an alternative mix of classic hits catering to a wide variety of tastes, with specialist shows after 10pm.

-Rivendell Radio Automation - All daytime music, news and commercials are scheduled and played from our Rivendell based systems.
-Rivendell offers the features and facilities of commercial playout systems costing tens of thousands of pounds, effectively without software costs.
+Rivendell Radio Automation - All our output is stored and scheduled using our Rivendell based playout system.
+Rivendell offers the features and facilities of commercial playout systems costing many tens of thousands of pounds, effectively without ongoing software costs.
 Running on Linux, we’ve found it more reliable than a previous expensive Windows based solution!

 Linux - We use Linux on our PCs and servers instead of Windows wherever possible.
-We use Xubuntu with the XFCE desktop for PCs and CentOS for servers.
+We use Linux Mint with the XFCE desktop for PCs and CentOS for most servers.
 Using Linux we’ve experienced massively reduced costs with increased stability and uptime compared to Windows based solutions.

 We also use: